realiii/fudgeo/README.md

 # fudgeo

-`fudgeo` removes the *fear uncertainty doubt* from using GeoPackages with Python. `fudgeo` is a simple package for creating GeoPackages, Feature Classes, Tables, and geometries (read and write).
+`fudgeo` removes the *fear uncertainty doubt* from using GeoPackages with Python. `fudgeo` is a simple package for creating OGC GeoPackages, Feature Classes, Tables, and geometries (read and write).

 Inspired by elements of [**pygeopkg**](https://github.com/realiii/pygeopkg).